John W. Cooper: Sam Jackson

 Through the later part of his vaudeville days in the 1930s, parts of Cooper's act featured his dummy Sam Jackson.
 Often claiming Sam was a "cousin" of Charlie McCarthy, the famous dummy of Edgar Bergen, background research performed as part of a PBS series discovered that both McCarthy and Jackson were made by Theodore Mack, a prominent puppet maker from Chicago.

 The puppet also had a variety of fairly large features such as enlarged eyes.
 Dummies featured large features because audiences would be packed into large theaters and the enlarged features allowed audiences from as far back as the balcony to enjoy the show.

 John W. Cooper, now under the alias Hezikiah Jones, and Sam toured the country with The Major Bowes Original Amateur Hour.
 A few years later during World War II, Cooper and Sam independently performed in veterans hospitals as well as in the USO camp shows across the country.
 Alongside this, they made appearances at private parties and nightclubs including the well-known Kit-Kat and El Morocco clubs in New York City.

-Death and legacy
+Death

 He died in April 1966 in Brooklyn.

+Personal life

+Cooper was a devout Catholic convert and a member of St. Peter Claver Catholic Church in Brooklyn.

+Legacy

-Because dummies like Sam Jackson were used so often, it was not uncommon that performers would replace them with new figures.
-John W. Cooper's daughter, Joan Maynard (preservationist), is the custodian of Sam Jackson.In order to promote his legacy, Maynard set up exhibits about her father at the Brooklyn Historical Society.
+Because dummies like Cooper's Sam Jackson were used so often, it was not uncommon that performers would replace them with new figures.
+John W. Cooper's late daughter, Joan Maynard (preservationist), was the custodian of Sam Jackson.In order to promote his legacy, Maynard set up exhibits about her father at the Brooklyn Historical Society.
 A series of documents and files containing genealogical information as well as letters sent to John W. Cooper during his career are parts of the exhibits.
 There are also various scripts and writings by Cooper relaying a dialogue between him and Sam.